nglblack/nglblack.github.io/_pages/about.md

 <img src="/images/angiewebstudiohero.png" alt="Empower Your Business Decisions with Data">

-I'm Angie, and I know how overwhelming it can be to use data to make business decisions—especially when you’re running your own business.
-My mission is simple: to help small business owners like you understand and use your own data to make informed decisions that lead to better results and more profit.
+I'm Angie, and I’m here to help self-employed individuals and small business owners take the guesswork out of decision-making.
+With the right data, you can make confident, informed choices that drive growth and improve your bottom line—without the stress or uncertainty.

+---

 ## **What I Offer:**